Emergent Organization and Polarization due to Active Fluctuations

 with $Z \equiv \int_0^\infty {\rm d}v \, e^{-W(v)/D_v}$ ensuring normalization.

-\paragraph{Moment expansion.---} When the coefficients of Eq.~\eqref{eq_Kramers} vary in space, the active current in Eq.~\eqref{eq_Jr} coupling self propulsion speed and orientation prevents any factorization of ${\cal P}$.
-However, the large-scale and long-time dynamics of the system is generally well captured by means of an expansion of Eq.~\eqref{eq_Kramers} in the moments of the self-propulsion velocity $\bm v$.
-Given the symmetries of the problem we shall not directly consider moments associated with $\bm v$, but rather those related to the corresponding speed $v$ and orientation $\hat{\bm n}$.
-For the following discussion, we thus define the average: $\rho \langle \cdot \rangle \equiv \int {\rm d}^d{\bm v} \, (\cdot) {\cal P}({\bm r},{\bm v},t)$, where $\rho({\bm r},t) \equiv \rho\langle 1 \rangle$ is the local particle density normalized to unity.
-With this definition and after some algebra, we obtain from Eq.~\eqref{eq_Kramers} and $k \ge 0$ the following equations for speed and polarization moments:
+\paragraph{Moment expansion.---} If the coefficients of Eq.~\eqref{eq_Kramers} are spatially dependent, on the other hand, the active drift in $\bm J_{\bm r}$ coupling self-propulsion speed and orientation prevents any factorization of ${\cal P}$.
+However, the large-scale and long-time dynamics of the system is generally well captured by means of an expansion of Eq.~\eqref{eq_Kramers} in the moments of $\bm v$.
+Given the symmetries of the problem, we shall not directly consider moments associated with $\bm v$, but rather those related to the corresponding speed $v$ and orientation $\hat{\bm n}$.
+For the following discussion, we thus define the average: $\rho \langle \cdot \rangle \equiv \int v^{d-1}{\rm d} {v} {\rm d}\n \, (\cdot) {\cal P}({\bm r},v,\n,t)$, where $\rho({\bm r},t) = \rho\langle 1 \rangle$ is the local particle density normalized to unity.
+Deriving the equations for the moments (details in Appendix A), we find that the nature and number of terms they involve depend closely on the specific form of $W$.
+It is moreover clear that the unique slow mode of the dynamics is the conserved particle density $\rho$, which satisfies $\partial_t \rho = -\nabla\cdot \bm J$ with $\bm J = \rho \langle v \n \rangle - D_t \nabla\rho$.
+Therefore, in the long-time and large-scale limit the dynamics of all higher order --in speed and orientations-- moments can be enslaved to $\rho$.